-While there could be numerous reasons for this, one common thought traditionally has been that support is not viewed as a technologically advanced department, or a department that is in dire need of a digital overhaul.
+While there could be numerous reasons for this, one common thought traditionally has been that support is not viewed as a technologically advanced department or a department that is in dire need of a digital overhaul.
 However, that is changing.

 While digital transformation gets all the headlines, customer experience quietly has become one of the largest and most critical aspects of growth for companies of all sizes and in all industries.
-The value placed on customer experience not only is at an all-time high, but also is having a very real impact on customer loyalty and purchasing decisions.
+The value placed on customer experience is not only at an all-time high but also is having a very real impact on customer loyalty and purchasing decisions.

 In fact, 80 percent of customers considered their experience with a company to be as important as its products, according to the 2019 State of Service Report from Salesforce.

 At the same time, companies delivering a great customer experience saw a 17 percent compound annual growth rate (CAGR), whereas those that provided a poor customer experience saw just 3 percent over the same period, Forrester research shows.